Loki-Astari/loki-astari.github.io/source/_posts/2015-01-15-c-plus-plus-by-example-smart-pointer-part-ii.markdown

   <li>Use a linked list of the owners:</li>
   <ul>
     <li>When you are the only member of the list you are the last owner.</li>
     <li>When a SP instance take/releases ownership of the pointer they are added/removed to/from the linked list.
 This is slightly more complex as you need to maintain a circular linked list (for O(1)).
-The advantage is that you don't need to manage any separate memory for the count (A SP instance simply points at the next SP instance in the chain) and in a threaded environment adding/removing a shared pointer need not always be serialized (though you will still need to lock your neighbors to enforce integrity).</li>
+The advantage is that you do not need to manage any separate memory for the count (A SP instance simply points at the next SP instance in the chain) and in a threaded environment adding/removing a shared pointer need not always be serialized (though you will still need to lock your neighbors to enforce integrity).</li>
   </ul>
 </ol>